 Making diversity and inclusion a top priority has been one of the key missions for companies for years.
 Companies that build a truly inclusive culture are those that will outperform their peers.
 Employees perform best when they feel valued, empowered, and respected by their employers.
 Feeling valued in a diverse workplace in terms of age, ethnicity, religion as well as differences in brain function and behavioural traits.

-For people on the autism, it’s not only important to be hired, but also to be understood.
-Many autistic people have above-average cognitive skills, but unfortunately may choose to ‘camouflage’, any social or communication difficulties in an effort to fit in socially at work.
+For people on the autism spectrum, it’s not only important to be hired, but also to be understood.
+Many autistic people have above-average cognitive skills, but unfortunately may choose to “mask,” or camouflage, any social or communication difficulties in an effort to fit in socially at work.
 The cognitive skills common with autistic employees include distinctive logical and analytical abilities, sustained concentration and perseverance, an exceptional eye for detail and potential errors, amongst others.
 Typical workplaces, however, can often produce barriers for autistic people, resulting in unduly high unemployment rates.
 Some of these workplace challenges include:

 - vague or ambiguous communication

-- small talk, and “connecting” with colleagues and/or the wider Team (e.g. joining team activities like lunch or birthday parties)
+- small talk and expectations around “connecting” with colleagues and/or the wider team (e.g., joining team activities like lunch or birthday parties)

 To bring out the best in our employees and to make us feel at ease, we support our neurodiverse teams from two angles: we have our own in-house job coaches and project managers.
 Our job coaches support our IT Consultants from a social and communication angle, whereas our Project Managers support our IT Consultants from the technical angle and also mentor their professional development.

 “auticon enables me to work the way I want to work: I can fully focus on the quality of my work and don’t have to worry about those factors that may stop me from doing an excellent job.
 The best thing about working for auticon is that I can do what I’m good at.”
 Martin Neumann, IT Consultant